Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 "Most offensive actions are not gross and crippling.
 They are subtle and stunning.
 The enormity of the complications they cause can be appreciated only when one considers that these subtle blows are delivered incessantly. ...
 The cumulative effect to the victim and to the victimizer is of an unimaginable magnitude."

-Microaggressions can be tricky to understand and difficult to curtail.
-By their definition, they are small.
-They can be verbal, behavioral or even environmental assaults that make marginalized groups feel even more marginalized.
+Microaggressions can be tricky to understand and difficult to curtail, which can lead to the disenfranchisement of the experiences of women of color.
+By their definition, they are small, distinct experiences.
+They can be verbal, behavioral, or even environmental assaults that make marginalized groups feel even more marginalized.
 Because they are “small,” it’s easy for outsiders to ignore them or diminish their impact.

-• College students’ experiences of racial microaggressions deter them from pursuing careers in STEM.
-This is especially true for Black women.
-[8]
+• College students’ common experiences of racial microaggressions deter them from pursuing careers in STEM.
+This is especially true for Black women.8

-• African American educators in higher education who experience microaggressions at work have lower job satisfaction.
-[9]
+• African-American educators in higher education who experience microaggressions at work have lower job satisfaction.9

 • Encountering racial microaggressions negatively impacts mental health.
-A 2014 study in the Journal of Counseling & Development found that racial microaggressions were linked to depression and negative affect in the people who experienced them.
-[10]
+A 2014 study in the Journal of Counseling & Development found that racial microaggressions were linked to depression and negative effects in the people who experienced them.10

 Examples of microaggressions in the workplace that women of color might deal with include: